WASdev/sample.voice.gateway/soe/java/banking/README.md

 ## Purpose

-The purpose of this project is to show how a developer can integrate the Watson Conversation service with the voice gateway/voice agent with Watson in a more realistic way.
+The purpose of this project is to show how a developer can integrate the Watson Conversation service with the Voice Gateway/Voice Agent with Watson in a more realistic way.
 A way that is more common in a clients environment either for a proof of concept or a production implementation.
 This demo focuses on a banking example, where the caller can ask about account balances and perform basic credit card actions on a sample database of user profiles.

 ## Background

 By default the IBM Voice Gateway (VGW)/Voice Agent with Watson (VAW) can communicate with the Watson Conversation Service (WCS) by using the REST services provided by the WCS.
 The service uses a single REST API for all conversation interactions.
 VGW/VAW exploits this API by creating the appropriate JSON payload when transcribing the spoken words from the caller and invoking the API.
 The challenge with VGW/VAW communicating directly with WCS is that there is no way to personalize the conversation interactions.
 WCS only maintains static information based on any one particular question being asked.
 If there is a desire to have dynamic responses, there needs to be a way for the runtime to make API calls to other services to lookup the additional information and provide it as part the response to either WCS or to VGW/VAW.
-This is where the voice proxy idea comes in.
+This is where the service orchestration engine (SOE) comes in.

 Since WCS only has one API for the conversation, it is very easy to impersonate (proxy) that API.
 Also since the JSON format used in WCS is well documented, it is easy to ensure that the proxy can make updates and communicate with WCS on behalf of any invoker.
 VGW being the most interesting.

 ## Goal

-The goal of this sample is for the user to get an understanding of how to create a Proxy that communicates with both VGW/VAW and WCS.
+The goal of this sample is for the user to get an understanding of how to create an SOE that communicates with both VGW/VAW and WCS.
 You can leverage this code or you can see the high level flow and create your own if Java isn't your thing.
 Some might prefer Node.JS, Python or even Node-Red.

 ## Sample Watson Conversation Workspace

 We have provided a sample Conversation Workspace as a part of the tutorial.
-The JSON is in the workspace folder.
+The JSON is in the conversation_skill folder.
 The sample workspace is a typical call center like scenario for a banking service.

 We have 3 Entities define as part of the tutorial.